Learning Matters' Virtual Voice Teacher 'Tara' is Revolutionising the Way Students Learn in India | Business

 Learning Matters' Virtual Voice Teacher 'Tara' is Revolutionising the Way Students Learn in India

-Bangalore, Karnataka, India (NewsVoir) ‘Tara’ - the proprietary virtual voice teacher of Learning Matters, an ed-tech company headquartered in Bangalore, is radically changing the way students learn in schools and in their own homes across the country.
+Bengaluru (Karnataka) [India], July 30 (ANI/NewsVoir): 'Tara' - the proprietary virtual voice teacher of Learning Matters, an ed-tech company headquartered in Bengaluru, is radically changing the way students learn in schools and in their own homes across the country.
 Tara - a dynamic, two-way interactive teaching assistant that uses artificial intelligence and natural language processing (NLP) - has been instrumental in solving challenges brought on by COVID-19 in online teaching and learning through the use of voice technology.
 With the use of text-to-speech and speech-to-text, Tara employs voice technology to create an immersive learning experience.

+Tara is extremely light on hardware, requiring only a smartphone or a simple voice-enabled device such as the Echodot and a voice platform like Amazon Alexa.
+Speaking about the easy deployment of Tara, Gowri Mahesh, co-founder and COO of Learning Matters says, "Tara requires only a minimum 3G connection to function effectively, making it not only a simple interface to use but also very easy to deploy and use anywhere.
+Further, Tara ensures natural learning by making use of the most natural way in which human beings learn - through conversation and interactivity i.e. listening and speaking.
+And with content that is aligned to the curriculum, engagement with learners is high."

 ALSO READ